linebender/druid/CONTRIBUTING.md

 **We only test and specify the newest versions of dependencies.** Read on for more details.

-Rust dependencies like druid specify their own sub-dependencies in `Cargo.toml`.
+Rust dependencies like Druid specify their own sub-dependencies in `Cargo.toml`.
 These specifications are usually version ranges according to [semver], stating that the dependency requires a sub-dependency of the specified version or any newer version that is still compatible.
 It is up to the final application